How to Apply - For First-Year (Freshman) Students

 |Dec.
 1||Jan.
 15||May 1|

 *Students applying for early action in majors that require an audition should plan to complete their audition in December.
 The early action option is not available to Musical Theatre majors, however, Musical Theatre Applicants wishing to audition in December (including all who wish to be considered for the Trustee Scholarship) should apply by November 1.

 **Scholarship eligibility is determined at the same time we review your complete application.
 Rider practices rolling admissions; once your application is complete, you will be notified of your decision.

 Rider University welcomes students with a variety of academic backgrounds.
-When reviewing an application for admission, the Undergraduate Admission Office takes a holistic approach by assessing your academic performance, letters of recommendation, and your admission essay.
+When reviewing an application for admission, the Undergraduate Admission Office takes a holistic approach by assessing your academic performance, letters of recommendation, and your admission essay, as well as your activities, talents and leadership.
+We encourage you to complete your application thoroughly and thoughtfully.
 Once the committee has reviewed the entirety of the student's academic experience, an admission decision will be made.